 Deadline: November 15th

-The American Association on Health and Disability (ADHD) distributes the Frederick J. Krause Scholarship for $1,000 to honor the Illinois special education teacher who was appointed Executive Director of the President’s Committee on Mental Retardation in 1969.
-Suitable applicants will be full-time undergrad or post-grad students with disabilities who are majoring in any field related to disability awareness.
-Being a U.S. citizen or legal resident, attaining at least sophomore status, and actively participating in community service is required.
+The American Association on Health and Disability distributes the Frederick J. Krause Scholarship for $1,000.
+It honors the Illinois special education teacher who was appointed Executive Director of the President’s Committee on Mental Retardation in 1969.
+Suitable applicants will be full-time undergrad or post-grad students with disabilities.
+They must be majoring in any field related to disability awareness.
+Also required is:

 Contact